 As Christians, we believe followers of Christ should lead the way in showing kindness.
 Scripture tells us to put on kindness (Colossians 3:12) because one of the chief marks of Christian love is kindness (1 Corinthians 13:4).

 Print out the provided cards below.
-Any time you perform an act of kindness to another, tell them you are trying to show God’s kindness in a practical way and give them one of these cards.
+Any time you perform random acts of kindness to another, tell them you are trying to show God’s kindness in a practical way and give them one of these cards.
 Its a very non-invasive way pointing others to God.

 Click on the image below to sign up for the free printables!

-50 Ways to Show Kindness to Your Neighbor
+50 Ways to Show Random Acts of Kindness to Your Neighbor

 Here are some ideas for ways to show kindness to your neighbors and those in your community.
 Most of these ideas are good for any week of the year, and some are perfect for Random Acts of Kindness Week.